davidliuk/blog/src/apply/test/TOEFL/SPEAKING/独立题/README.md

 doing a lot of tasks at the same time makes me nervous and stressed out.
 Therefore, I may make a lot of minor mistakes and get lower grade.

 doing too much part-time job makes students tired and stressed-out, therefore, they may feel depressed.
-It' s not good for their mental health.
+It's not good for their mental health.

 ### 空闲活动